DecadeReverb/strainer-asp-dotnet/README.md

 ## Custom methods

-In order to add custom sort/filter methods, override appropriate mapping method in your Strainer processor.
+In order to add custom sort or filter methods, override appropriate mapping method in your custom Strainer processor.

 #### Custom filter methods